When Enemies Taunt (Psalm 42)

-As we go back to the OT this morning, it’s always good to remember what the Apostle Paul told us about the connection between the OT and the NT believer, the Christian.
+As we go back to the OT this morning, it’s always good to remember what the Apostle Paul told us about the connection between the OT and the NT believer.
 Paul wrote:

 II.
 The Passage: “Why Are You Cast Down, O My Soul?”
 (42:1-11)

 Well, as we’ve talked about this issue of suffering we’ve looked at Psalm 22, we’ve looked at Psalm 32, and this morning we are finishing with Psalm 42.
-So follow along with me as I read through Psalm 42, and keep in mind what we learn here about suffering:
+So follow along with me as I read through Psalm 42, and keep in mind what this passage reveals about suffering:

-So here’s what I’d like to do with this psalm in order to better understand what is being said in these verses, and more importantly, to better understand what God wants to teach us through this psalm; what I’d like to do is give you three things we learn from the psalm about the writer and his circumstances.
+So here’s what I’d like to do with this psalm in order to better understand what the psalmist is communicating here, and more importantly, to better understand what God wants to teach us through this psalm; what I’d like to do is give you three things we learn from the psalm about the writer and his circumstances.

 I think the first point is pretty obvious; it’s of those ‘duh’ observations.
 Ready for it?: the writer of Psalm 42 is suffering…the writer is suffering.
 That’s pretty clear isn’t it?
 It’s clear from a number of verses throughout the psalm.
 Just listen to how these verses describe the suffering of the psalmist:

 My tears have been my food day and night… (3a) Ever felt like that?
-Ever been in that kind of place?
-Look at the first part of verse 5 and the first part of verse 11: Why are you cast down, O my soul, and why are you in turmoil within me?
-Have you ever felt like your heart was cast down and in turmoil (literally in the original Hebrew language, ‘roaring’ or ‘raging’) inside of you?
+Ever been in that painful place?
+Look at the first part of verse 5, along with the first part of verse 11: Why are you cast down, O my soul, and why are you in turmoil within me?
+Have you ever felt like your heart was cast down and in turmoil (literally in the original Hebrew, ‘roaring’ or ‘raging’) inside of you?

-As the psalmist describes it in the beginning of verse 10, he feels like he is suffering from a deadly wound in [his] bones.
-The pain is deep, isn’t it?
+As the psalmist describes at the beginning of verse 10, he feels like he is suffering from a deadly wound in [his] bones.
+That's deep pain, isn’t it?

-When we read these words, and these words resonate with us, when they give expression to how we feel and what we’re going through, we should be encouraged and reminded of the fact that God’s word is absolutely relevant for real life.
-The Bible is not some weird fairly tale that has no connection to our everyday reality.
+When you read these words, and these words give voice to how you feel, to what you’re going through, be encouraged and reminded of this fact that God’s word is absolutely relevant for your everyday life.
+The Bible is not some collection of fairly tales that has no connection to our everyday reality.
 No, like this writer, we find in the Bible men and women like us.
 We find suffering like our own suffering.
-To some extent , all of us have felt like this man.
+To some extent, all of us have felt like this man.

 But here’s a key question we have yet to answer: “Why is this man suffering?”

-Now, we don’t know exactly what he means until we get to verse 4.
+So we don’t know exactly what this means until we get to verse 4.
 Look at how he elaborates on his question and his desire: These things I remember, as I pour out my soul: how I would go with the throng and lead them in procession to the house of God with glad shouts and songs of praise, a multitude keeping festival.

 So I would say these geographical references are one indication that the psalmist is outside of his homeland; he is away from the land of Israel.
 And what I believe confirms this idea is another repeated line from the psalm, just like verses 5 and 11.
 We find this second instance of repetition at the end of verse 3, and at the end of verse 10.
 Look at those verses again.
 Verse 3: